-In total, more than 1,350 pieces of locally sourced large wood, 1,800 tons of boulders, and 1,500 cubic yards of slash were used to create salmonid habitat for this ecological restoration project.
-The project was recognized by teh American Council of Engineering Companies of Oregon as the winner of the 2019 Engineering Excellence Award for Small Projects.
+More than 1,350 pieces of locally sourced large wood, 1,800 tons of boulders, and 1,500 cubic yards of slash were used to create salmonid habitat for this ecological restoration project.
+The project was recognized by the American Council of Engineering Companies of Oregon as the winner of the 2019 Engineering Excellence Award for Small Projects.

 Design & Build, Ecological Restoration, General Contracting